 4. ‘Bordering’ life: denying the right to live before being born

 5. Menstruating women and celibate gods: a discourse analysis of women’s entry into Sabarimala temple in Kerala, India

 6. The culinary as ‘border’: perspectives on food and femininity in the Indian subcontinent

 7. A decolonial reading of the Punjabi (m)other in British Asian literature

 8. The (im)possibility of decolonising gender in South Asia: a reading of Bollywood’s ‘new women’

 Saba Hussain and Nazia Hussain

-Saba Hussain is feminist sociologist specialising in gender, education and securitisation.
+Saba Hussain is a feminist sociologist specialising in gender, education and securitisation.
 She is the author of Contemporary Muslim Girlhoods in India (2019).
 She is Lecturer in Sociology and Leverhulme Early Career Fellow at Coventry University, UK.